clinical-meteor/cookbook/cookbook/creating.a.plugin.md

 ## Creating a Plugin Quickstart

 #### Architecture
-- A Symptomatic Plugin is an Atmosphere package for the Meteor javascript framework, which conforms to a specific interface.
+- A Symptomatic Plugin is an Atmosphere package for the Meteor javascript framework, which conforms to a specific API interface.
+You'll want to familiarize yourself with the [Meteor Guide](https://guide.meteor.com/) to get started, with particular attention to the section on [Writing Atmosphere Packages](https://guide.meteor.com/writing-atmosphere-packages.html).

 - Atmosphere packages are javascript meta-packages, and may contain references to Node packages or the Node Package Manager (Npm).
 The nice thing about Atmosphere packages is that they abstract a lot of the technical details out of the way.
 Generally speaking, Atmosphere packages are more clinical and healthcare related, compared to Node packages.